yasiryagi/helpdesk/README.md

 After an upgrade of the `Constantinople` network, the `Storage Provider` role will now be within its own working group, with a lead overseeing the day-to-day operations, while being accountable to the Council.

+A detailed guide on being a Storage Provider and the associated responsibilities can be found [here](/roles/storage-providers).

 ### Incentives

 The `Storage Lead` can only be hired (or fired) by the Council through the proposal system.
 The Lead should maintain sufficient storage and distribution capacity by employing `Storage Providers`, and paying them sufficiently.
 The Lead will also need to run a storage node themselves.
 Another important task is to keep an eye on the working group's financing (deciding how much each `Storage Provider` should be paid etc.).